-Verdicts reached in California warehouse fire that killed 36
+No conviction in California warehouse fire stuns families

 OAKLAND, Calif.
-(AP) — A jury has decided the fate of two men charged with involuntary manslaughter after prosecutors say they turned a San Francisco Bay Area warehouse into a cluttered maze that trapped 36 partygoers during a fast-moving fire.
+(AP) — A jury on Thursday didn’t convict two men charged after flames tore through a party at a San Francisco Bay Area warehouse that had been converted into a mazelike artist space, stunning families of the 36 victims who had opposed a deal that would have put the pair behind bars.

-The verdicts for Derick Almena and Max Harris will be announced Thursday afternoon after a three-month trial that drew family and friends of the victims to a packed courtroom.
-They face up to 39 years in prison if convicted.

-The Dec.
-2, 2016, fire broke out during an electronic music party at a warehouse in Oakland called the Ghost Ship.
+Jurors acquitted Max Harris of involuntary manslaughter but said they could not agree on whether to convict or acquit Derick Almena after deliberating over a two-week period.

+As the judge declared a mistrial, sobs and gasps erupted from family and friends of the victims who have packed the courtroom for the emotional three-month trial.
+The men were accused of filling the building in Oakland with so much clutter that it trapped people at an electronic music party nearly three years ago.

+“I’m in shock,” said David Gregory, whose 20-year-old daughter Michela perished in the fast-moving fire.
+“We were hoping for justice, but we didn’t get justice today.”

+Michela Gregory and her 22-year-old boyfriend, Alex Vega, died when fire roared through the so-called Ghost Ship warehouse, which had been illegally converted into a live-work space for artists and held events.

 The building was packed with furniture, extension cords and other flammable material but had only two exits and no smoke detectors, fire alarms or sprinklers, prosecutors say.

-The blaze killed 36, many of them young people trapped on the building’s illegally constructed second floor.
+The blaze killed many young people trapped on the illegally constructed second floor.
 Prosecutors said the victims received no warning and had little chance to escape down a narrow, ramshackle staircase.

-The men were set to be sentenced last year to nine and six years in prison, respectively, after pleading no contest to manslaughter.
-But a judge threw out their pleas after many of the victims’ families objected, saying the proposed sentences were too lenient.
+Almena, 49, and Harris, 29, had pleaded no contest to manslaughter and were set to be sentenced last year to nine and six years in prison, respectively.
+But a judge threw out their pleas last year after many of the victims’ families objected.

-Last month, Judge Trina Thompson booted three jurors for misconduct and ordered the new jury to restart deliberations and disregard all past discussions.
-She reminded them they cannot talk to others about the case or seek outside information about it.
-The new jury has been deliberating since Aug.
-26.
+Vega’s mother, Mary, was angry about Thursday’s outcome but didn’t regret the plea agreement getting tossed.
+She said she was glad that Harris served more than two years behind bars awaiting trial.

+“It’s something.
+Doesn’t matter, it’s not going to bring my son back,” Mary Vega said.

 In closing arguments, Alameda County Deputy District Attorney Autrey James said the men didn’t obtain permits because they didn’t want inspections and they violated the fire code by refusing to install safety devices.

-Almena, 49, was the master tenant and Harris, 29, acted like a manager by collecting rent and settling household disputes, the prosecutor said.

-James told jurors that to find the men guilty of involuntary manslaughter, they must agree that their actions were criminally negligent.
-“Is failure to get a permit criminally negligent?
-Absolutely,” he said.

 The defendants argued that city workers were to blame for not raising concerns about fire hazards and said the fire was arson.
-Investigators have never found what caused the fire, meaning arson cannot be ruled out.
+Investigators have never found its cause, meaning arson cannot be ruled out.

-Almena’s attorney, Tony Serra, repeatedly brought up instances in which fire, police and other officials toured the two-story building and never said anything about it posing a danger.
+Serra, Almena’s attorney, repeatedly brought up instances in which fire, police and other officials toured the two-story building and never said anything about it posing a danger.

 Almena cried on his first day on the witness stand, saying that he felt remorse and sorrow for having fostered a space for artists.
 He said he would never have let his wife and three children live somewhere considered unsafe.